Taiteilija/op-kassa-for-woocommerce/README.md

 ```
 On this settings tab, the user can activate OAuth connections required by OP-Kassa.
 Merchant details are found on the page after the connections are created successfully.

-## Turning the plugin into a zip file for distribution

-1. Clone the repository and remove the `.git` directory or use `git archive` command and unzip the archived package
-2. Run `composer install` inside the directory and wait for it to finish
-3. Zip the whole directory

 ### System Audit

 The Plugin has a system audit-feature which is ran on plugin activation and may be also ran manually from plugin settings page.